Authored by the expert who managed and guided the team behind the Montenegro Property Pack

 How much is home insurance for a house in Budva right now?

-The main factors that affect home insurance premiums for houses in Budva include the property's location (coastal exposure to salt air and storms), construction type, total insured value, whether you add earthquake coverage, and the amount of contents you insure.
+The main factors that affect home insurance premiums for houses in Budva are the size and construction type of the house, its proximity to the sea (salt air and flood risk matter), whether you add earthquake coverage (important in this seismic zone), and the total value of contents you choose to insure.

 What are typical utility costs for a house in Budva right now?